gyliu513/gyliu513.github.io/_posts/2023-03-08-chatgpt-and-slack-integration.markdown

 - 24/7 availability: ChatGPT is available 24/7, which means team members can get the information they need at any time, even outside of regular working hours.

-- Consistent responses: ChatGPT provides consistent responses to queries, which can help to reduce confusion and ensure that everyone is on the same page.

 - Reduced workload: With ChatGPT handling some of the more routine queries, team members can focus on more complex tasks and projects.

 ## How to integrate ChatGPT with Slack